eddiemcnally/kestrel/README.md

 This is a work-in-progress.
 Current state:
 * Can read in FEN
-* Can generate moves (currently un-scored, and pruning not implemented)
+* Can generate moves (currently un-scored, and searching/pruning not implemented yet)
 * Currently (Oct 2015) completes the perft tests without errors to a depth of 6 (> 12x10^9 moves generated)
-* The code is unoptimised, in the sense that no explicit effort has been undertaken to profile and tune the code paths (other than some rudamentary moving of code to improve inlining).
+* The code is unoptimised, in the sense that no explicit effort has been undertaken to profile and tune the code paths (other than some rudamentary moving of code to improve inlining and removal of debug code and assert's).
 * The main code (./src) doesn't execute any meaningful operations.
 The main launch point is the test framework.
 To build and execute the test framework, run the following:
 	* cd ./test
 	* make
 	* ./test_kestrel
-* In terms of performance, does about 2.5x10^6 moves/sec.
+* In terms of performance, does about 2.8x10^6 moves/sec.
 Spec of host:
-	Intel® Core™ i5-3337U CPU @ 1.80GHz × 4
+	- Intel® Core™ i5-3337U CPU @ 1.80GHz × 4
-	Debian GNU/Linux stretch/sid 64-bit
+	- Debian GNU/Linux stretch/sid 64-bit

 Next steps: